Grains of Truth: Getting the Goods on Gluten

 A low-fat, plant-based diet has been proven to reduce heart disease, diabetes and other diseases while promoting good health outcomes.

-Thomas M. Campbell, MD, is a board-certified family physician and medical director of the UR Medicine Program for Nutrition in Medicine.
+Thomas M. Campbell, MD, is a board-certified family physician and medical director of the UR Medicine Weight Management & Lifestyle Center at Highland Hospital.
 With his father T. Colin Campbell, PhD, he co-authored "The China Study, The Most Comprehensive Study of Nutrition Ever Conducted and The Startling Implications for Diet, Weight-Loss, and Long-Term Health" and has published a follow-up book, “The Campbell Plan.”